 The operations that will navigate FSMA 204 most smoothly are those that embed traceability into the production workflow itself — so compliance records are a natural output of running the kitchen, not a parallel administrative burden.

 Waiting for the July 2028 FDA deadline is the wrong planning horizon.
-If you supply health systems, university dining programs, or managed services operators, the relevant deadline is whatever date your key accounts start requiring documentation — and that conversation is already happening in supplier qualification reviews across the industry.
+If you supply health systems, university dining programs, managed services operators, or major retailers, the relevant deadline is whatever date your key accounts start requiring documentation — and that conversation is already happening in supplier qualification reviews across the industry.

 The practical steps to begin now: